Kitchen Garden Project

-Umpqua Community Veg Education Group (UC-VEG) is pleased to present the Kitchen Garden Project (KGP), an opportunity for individuals, families and organizations throughout Douglas County to build backyard vegetable gardens for the ultimate food security, natural movement, a chance to build healthy relationships outdoors, and experiencing the mental health benefits of getting hands in the soil and growing food.
+Umpqua Community Veg Education Group (UC-VEG) is pleased to present the Kitchen Garden Project (KGP), a program that provides the opportunity for individuals, families, schools, and non-profit organizations throughout Douglas County to build backyard vegetable gardens for the ultimate food security, natural movement, a chance to build healthy relationships outdoors, and experiencing the mental health benefits of getting hands in the soil and growing food.
 The KGP provides the public with access to the skills, information and resources needed to grow fresh and healthy foods offering raised beds, seeds, and access to classes and workshops on gardening, nutrition and overall health while facilitating connections within the greater gardening community..

 How do I apply for a FREE garden?